ZoqueLabs/website/_drafts/seeking_seeker.md

 (The `html_title` field is searchable; Censys documents it and you can use quotes for exact matching).

 > Methodological note: In our initial run we found the host “B” by favicon.
 When revalidating for this write-up it no longer appeared: the favicon had disappeared.
-With historical payments we could compare the change over time.
+With historical data (paid) we could compare the change over time.
 We leave it as a reasonable hypothesis, not certainty.

 ---

 #### 0x03.1.3 Tune (when the favicon “repeats too much”)

 If your hash returns too many sites (including legitimate ones), add traits that you have observed in real instances: headers, title, typical paths.
 For example, when we search for instances of the Google Drive template we find not only instances of Seeker but others that make noise in the results.
 In our case, we have observed that in Seeker instances the "Connection" header of the response is always in "close".
 Most non-Seeker hosts typically have this header in "keep-alive".
-Combining known **favicon + header** can narrow the search to _Seeker_only:
+Combining known **favicon + header** can narrow the search to _Seeker only_:

 ```text